Blackjey05/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile - a file that moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete -a file that Delete the file betty 9-firstdirdeletion - a file that Delete the directory my_first_directory that is in the /tmp directory
+7-movethatfile - a file that moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete -a file that Delete the file betty 9-firstdirdeletion - a file that Delete the directory my_first_directory that is in the /tmp directory 10-back - a file that Write a script that changes the working directory to the previous one.